 Is Puppy Food Really Any Different Than Adult Dog Food?

-Although adult dog food won't harm your puppy in the short term if they sneak in a chomp or two, it could cause health issues down the road.
-Puppy food is formulated to include the extra nutrients the li'l whipper snappers need for their rapidly growing bodies, such as:
+For this reason, puppies have more specific nutrient requirements than adult dogs do.
+Although adult dog food won’t harm your puppy in the short term if they sneak in a chomp or two, it could cause health issues down the road because it just isn’t made to puppy specs.
+Remember, puppies need the right balance of nutrients in their diet.
+Too much can be as bad as too little!
+Puppy food is formulated to include the extra nutrients the li’l whipper snappers need for their quickly-growing bodies, such as:

-Choose a puppy food containing DHA, the long-chain omega-3 fatty acid, to support healthy brain and eye development.
-Studies have also noted improved memory in puppies whose food contains DHA, as well as those who were weaned from mothers eating a diet rich in DHA.
+DHA, an Omega-3 fatty acid, is one example.
+Studies have noted improved memory in puppies whose food contains DHA, as well as those who were weaned from mothers eating a diet rich in DHA.
 May we suggest the name Einstein for your new genius pup?

 What To Look For On Puppy Food Labels